hlorenzi/customasm/README.md

     ret
 ```

-...the assembler would use the `#ruledef` rules to convert the instructions into binary code:
+...the assembler will use the `#ruledef` directive to convert the
+instructions into binary code:

 ```asm
  outp | addr | data